alessandrolandra/meta-ppgInteraction/README.md

 Use
 ============

-To launch the application, just type:
+To launch the application, just run this command:
 ```
 hearthmonitor
 ```